 IRC section 132(f) allows an employer to provide subsidized parking for employees.
 In 2009, such "qualified" parking benefits are available for up to \$230 per month on a tax-free basis.
-Under QTFB programs, an employee can receive a combination of vanpool and transit passes of \$120 a month in 2009, as well as receive "qualified parking," for a total tax-free monthly "commuting benefit" of \$350 paid either on a pre-tax basis and/or by a subsidy from the employer.
+Under QTFB programs, an employee can receive a combination of vanpool and transit passes of \$230 a month (as of March 2009), as well as receive "qualified parking," for a total tax-free monthly "commuting benefit" of \$460 (as of March 2009) paid either on a pre-tax basis and/or by a subsidy from the employer.
 While the San Francisco Ordinance's objective is to reduce driving, it does not force a Covered Employer to either eliminate a parking fringe benefit or prohibit an employee from driving.